vsheahan/Latent-Space-Invaders/README.md

 **Distribution shift**: Training on short synthetic prompts, testing on long complex prompts.
 The VAE had never seen anything like the test data, so *everything* looked anomalous.
 It panicked and went conservative.

-## When Might This Actually Work?
+## When Does This Approach Show Promise?

-This approach works best when:
+This VAE-based approach demonstrates its strengths when:

-1. **Training data is representative**: Include diverse, real-world safe prompts
+1. **Training data is representative**: Diverse, real-world safe prompts in the training set
 2. **Attacks are structurally distinct**: Complete rewrites, not subtle appends
-3. **You care more about FPR than recall**: Better to miss attacks than annoy users
+3. **Low FPR is the priority**: The conservative nature (7.69% FPR) is the main advantage
-4. **You're using it as one signal among many**: Combine with other detection methods
+4. **Combined with other signals**: VAE features could supplement supervised classifiers
-5. **You can tune per-deployment**: Different thresholds for different use cases
+5. **Threshold tuning**: Different k values create different recall/FPR tradeoffs

-Basically, don't expect it to solve prompt injection alone.
-But as part of a defense-in-depth strategy?
-I dunno, maybe.
+Basically, unsupervised anomaly detection alone isn't sufficient for adversarial attacks.
+The value is in providing features for hybrid systems (like Ensemble Space Invaders).

 ## Comparison to Distance-Based Methods